Achaval Ferrer's entry level wine is an outstanding ambassador for the Malbec grape.

-Awarded 90 points and Highly Recommended status by Decanter (www.decanter.com) in their October 2017 edition review of Big Brand South American wines (below £13!) (see blue link below).
+The 2014 vintage was Awarded 90 points and Highly Recommended status by Decanter (www.decanter.com) in their October 2017 edition review of Big Brand South American wines (below £13!) (see blue link below).

 In 1885, the Buenos Aires to Mendoza railway opened, cementing the significance of this emerging wine-growing region high in the Andean foothills.
 Ten years later, Edmund Norton planted the first vines in Mendoza’s Luján de Cuyo district.
 At 900-1100 metres, the altitude moderates the temperature, causing an extended ripening season, and also expose the vines to more ultraviolet light, which encourages the development of colour and tannin in the black-skinned varieties.
 The result is whites packed with vibrant flavour and good natural acidity, and well-structured, food-friendly reds.